-The account "Deferred earnings" includes the effect generated by the foreign companies' translation.
+The account "Deferred earnings" includes exchange differencies generated by the conversion into pesos of investments in foreing companies.

 I) Statements of income accounts:

 The amounts included in the income statement accounts have been recorded by applying the following criteria:

 - Accounts which accumulate monetary transactions at their face value. - Cost of sales has been calculated by computing units sold in each month at the replacement cost of that month. - Depreciation of nonmonetary assets, valued at acquisition cost, has been recorded based on the restated cost of such assets as detailed in Note 1. - Holding gains (losses) on inventories valued at replacement cost have been included in the "Holding gains on inventories" account. - Income (Loss) on long-term investments in which control, joint control or significant influence is held, has been calculated on the basis of the income (loss) of those companies and was included in the "Income on long-term investments" account.